 Just thinking about it now has made me replay all of the heartbreaking memories that I had from that day over and over in my head.
 The boy who played such a significant role in my youth didn’t live to become a man.
 Car accidents can ruin people’s lives in the blink of an eye, you never know where it will happen or when, that is why a los angeles car accident lawyer, or one that is similar, is going to be needed, but you are glad when you can get that help during difficult times like these.

 I learned a lot in that one email and could spend another 1,000 words explaining how I better understand the kid who beat me up, why he was such a fighter, and part of what made him tick.
 But, I think it’s best I just let it be and let the kid’s memory rest in peace.

+I seriously hope that Jamie’s family contacted a Mark Rees Law firm accident attorney or an attorney from somewhere similar so that they at least received some compensation for the accident.
 Thanks to A for the e-mail.
 It broke my heart in a way I wouldn’t have guessed.
 That’s not always a bad thing.